roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 # Python
 ```

-Lists and sets have their **unmutable** counterparts which are **tuples** and **frozen sets**.
+Lists and sets have their **immutable** counterparts which are **tuples** and **frozen sets**.
 Tuples and frozen sets cannot be modified after creation.
-They are used to say that it doesn't make sense to change them because they represents constants or some well-defined structure where each item has a special meaning like a database row.
+They can be used to say that it doesn't make sense to change them because they represent constants or some well-defined structure where each item has a special meaning like a database row.

 Python goes even further and lets you name each item in the tuples via the `NamedTuple` class: